John-R-Wallace-NOAA/FishNIRS/Sablefish_2022_Combo_Survey_Results_DRAFT/README.md

 ### Metadata only models
 A FCNN training model using 1,513 otoliths with 20 random full fold models was executed.
-Thirty otoliths were not used for training to look for bias.
+Forty otoliths were not used for training to look for bias.
 The total number of oties predicted was 1,553.

 The best [model](/Sablefish_2022_Combo_Survey_Results_DRAFT/Sable_2022_Combo_Otie_Wgt_Fish_Len_Weight_Depth_Metadata_Only_Agreement_Fig.png), only using metadata (no scans), had an R squared of 0.8770 using otolith weight, fish length, fish weight, and depth.
 Adding latitude to the metadata only model did not work well.